sunnatTuychiyev/Mazzaly_backend/README.md

 The recipe description is derived from the summary text with HTML stripped so it remains short and readable.

+### Translating Recipes

+Recipes are stored in English by default.
+A helper endpoint is available to get Uzbek and Russian translations for a recipe using `/api/recipes/<id>/translate/`.
+The implementation uses the `googletrans` library if it is installed.
+Without that dependency the translations fall back to a very small built-in dictionary, so consider installing `googletrans` for better results.

 ## Admin Panel

 The project includes a customized Django admin interface with a cleaner